Venom-Biochem-Lab/venome/DEVELOPMENT.md

 # Development

 By the time you finish this guide, you will be able to run the JS frontend [Svelte](https://kit.svelte.dev/) and the Python backend [FastAPI](https://fastapi.tiangolo.com/).

 Note that we use `docker-compose` as defined in the [`docker-compose.yml`](./docker-compose.yml).

+If you want to see more specific docs go to the [ `docs/` ](./docs/README.md) for more info.

 ## Installation